-NOTE: Keep blades sharp - cutting with dull blades not only yields a poor mowing job but slows the cutting speed of the mower and causes extra wear on the engine and blade drive by pulling hard.
+NOTE: Keep blades sharp-cutting with dull blades not only yields a poor mowing job but slows the cutting speed of the mower and causes extra wear on the engine and blade drive by pulling hard.

-- Stop the engine, remove ignition key, and disconnect the electrical plug on the fuel shut-off solenoid before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position (refer to Deck Secured in TILT-UP Position photo in CLEANING of Grass Buildup in Mower Deck Housing in this section).
+- Stop the engine, remove ignition key, and disconnect the electrical plug on the fuel shut-off solenoid before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
+Refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions.